scikit-activeml/scikit-activeml/docs/contributing.rst

   array shape or values alone;
 - declare the exact target combinations a component supports through its ``_target_capabilities``;
-- preserve the fitted ``target_spec_`` on estimators and wrappers that retain fitted target state; query strategies resolve each query and do not retain a last-query specification;
+- preserve the fitted ``target_spec_`` on estimators and wrappers that retain a fitted target specification; query strategies resolve each query and do not retain a last-query specification;
 - add tests for every supported target combination and for invalid or unsupported combinations, including ambiguous two-dimensional targets and complete-row requirements for multi-label data.